 Other than the Ranthambore national park and the fort, the other attractions you can visit here are the Chamatkar Temple, the Chauth Mata temple and the Khandar Fort.

 The city of Ajmer is surrounded by the beautiful Aravalli Mountains and is located near to Pushkar.
 A city known for its history and culture, Ajmer is the home to the holy shrine of Khwaja Moinuddin Chishti, which is a unique pilgrimage site for both Hindu’s and Muslims.
 The city has many historic sites and witness tourists from all over the world.
 Ajmer was also selected by HRIDAY as a heritage site in the year 2015.
-Some of the attractions the city offers to its tourists apart from the dargah are the Taragarh Fort, Anasagar Lake, Abkari Fort and Museum and the Adhai Din ka Jhonpra.
+Some attractions the city offers to its tourists apart from the dargah are the Taragarh Fort, Anasagar Lake, Abkari Fort and Museum and the Adhai Din ka Jhonpra.

 The only hill-station in Rajasthan, Mount Abu is a perfect retreat for tourists from all over the world.
 Most of the tourists who visit this place are from Rajasthan and Gujarat who look for a respite from the heat of the scorching sun.
 The hill-station also has a historical significance and has been mentioned in the epic of Mahabharata as the Arbuda Mountain.
 The hill-station is known for its green surroundings, wellness centers, and some picnic spots.
 Some of the best attractions tourists get to visit here are the Dilwara Jain temples, the Guru Shikar, Sunset point, Wildlife Sanctuary, Nakki Lake and the Toad Rock.